Facing a Domestic Violence Charge?

 The statute defines an intimate relationship as follows

 “Intimate relationship” means a relationship between spouses, former spouses, past or present unmarried couples, or persons who are both the parents of the same child regardless of whether the persons have been married or have lived together at any time.

 It is important to seek legal counsel as soon as possible.
 Domestic Violence cases are very serious and come with many mandatory punishments in Colorado.
 It is important to find a qualified domestic violence attorney right away.
-You will need someone who can navigate the system, knows the law and can be your advocate when everything seems to be crashing around you.
+You will need a defense lawyer who can navigate the system, knows the law, is familiar with the Colorado Springs prosecutors and judges, and can be your advocate when everything seems to be crashing around you.
 You also want to capture your side of the story before your memory fades and the facts get confused.

 According to the Colorado statute C.R.S. § 18-6-800.3: